Iván Román

-Iván Ramiro Román Hurtado (born 12 July 2006) is a Chilean professional footballer who plays as a centre-back for Brazilian club Atlético Mineiro and the Chile national team.
+Iván Ramiro Román Hurtado (born 12 July 2006) is a Chilean professional footballer who plays as a centre-back for Liga de Primera club Colo-Colo, on loan from Atlético Mineiro, and the Chile national team.

 Club career

 Román is a youth product of the Chilean club Palestino since the age of 4, and spent his entire youth with them.
 He made his senior and professional debut with Palestino in a 1–1 Chilean Primera División tie with Audax Italiano on 21 January 2023.
 On 17 March 2023, he signed his first professional contract with the club.
 On 27 February 2024, he scored in a 2–1 Copa Libertadores win over Portuguesa, and at 17 years and 230 days was the youngest ever Chilean goalscorer in the competition.

 On 28 February 2025, Román joined Brazilian club Atlético Mineiro on a contract running until December 2029.
 He made his debut for the club on 13 April, starting in a 2–2 league draw to Vitória.

+On 8 August 2026, Román joined Colo-Colo on loan until June 2027 with an option for an additional six-months extension.